 The Career Counselor

-At least that’s what the counselor at the job center tells you when you arrive with just thirty-five dollars in your bank account and half a tub of very yellow margarine in the fridge.
+At least that’s what the counselor at the job center tells you when you arrive with just a couple hundred dollars in your bank account and half a tub of very yellow margarine in the fridge.

 Being gainfully employed, the counselor has no idea of the deep well of resentment that lurks within you, or of the eye-rolling disgust you feel when you’re told “the most-important thing is to stay positive.”